nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 07 The vi Editor.markdown

     - `a`: Enter **Input Mode** to append text to right of cursor.

-    - `f`: Insert double quote character.
+    - `"`: Insert double quote character.

     - `[Esc]`: Switch to **Command Mode**.